Stemmi/st-emmi-konzerte/README.md

 done:

 to do:
-Push & merge, new branch hw17

-Cut code into smaller pieces.
-Use modules / services!
-Invert the if/else logic, if it is not good to read.
+- Invert the if/else logic, if it is not good to read.

 Map marker popup:
 - Multiple shows (wip)
 - Place a link, which links to the detail page: /post/:id

 Bonus 2: Get Blog Posts from Backend
+- Frontend / Backend in different repos?

-    Create a seperate Node.JS application to handle the BackEnd Serve your Blog Posts thourgh a REST Api with JSON
+- Create a seperate Node.JS application to handle the BackEnd
+- Serve your Blog Posts thourgh a REST Api with JSON

-Backend:
-Frontend / Backend in different repos?
+- Express: Use one route per table

 DB:
 rename: subtile --> title